IvanRimba/Coffee-Beans-Sales-Analysis/README.md

   ![Profit by Coffee type](charts/profitbycoffeetype.png)

-   -In 2019 the business established a base profit of $1,230.
+- In 2019 the business established a base profit of $1,230.
 In 2020 there was a slight drop to $1,193 likely to have been caused by the Covid19 pandemic.
-In 2021 the profit increased
-    by 15.8% reaching $1,382 followed by a drastic drop to $708 in 2022.
+In 2021 the profit increased by 15.8% reaching $1,382 followed by a drastic drop to $708 in 2022.

   ![Profit by year](charts/profitbyyear.png)
 - In USA, Arabica is the most preferred coffee type and Liberica the least preffered.
 In UK, customers mostly prefer Robusta and they least prefer Arabica.
 In ireland, Arabica is the most preferred coffee type while Excelsa is the least preferred.

   ![Quantity by coffee type and country](charts/Quantitybycountryandcoffeetype.png)
-- The most ordered coffee type is Arabica.
+- Arabica is the most ordered type of coffee.

   ![Quantity by coffee type](charts/Quantitybycoffeetype.png)
 - The most preferred roast type in USA is light brown.
-In Ireland, customers mostly prefer the bolder, robust flavours of dark brown roasts.In UK, customers prefer the balanced flavor found in medium brown roasts.
+In Ireland, customers mostly prefer the bolder, robust flavours of dark brown roasts.
+In UK, customers prefer the balanced flavor found in medium brown roasts.

   ![Roast type by country](charts/Quantitybycountryandroasttype.png)

- - The number of customers without loyalty cards is 470, while customers with loyalty cards are 440.
+ - The number of customers with loyalty cards is 440 while that of those who do not have is 470.

- - Non cardholders tend to purchase more in quantity than cardholders.
+ - Non cardholders purchased more in quantity at 1,886 units than cardholders who purchased 1,665 units.

    ![Loyalty card](charts/Quantitybyloyaltycard.png)